Introduction

 Once the feature flag is switched on you can access the institutional library from the same location as My Library, either from the toolpicker or inside of an FeedbackFruits activity (when implementing a rubric or from the copy from existing dialogue).

-You can access Libraries in two ways:
+You can access Libraries in three ways:

-• Adding a rubric from a Library while within a compatible activity
+Adding a rubric from a Library while within a compatible activity

 From the Toolpicker